 The no acknowledge bit is the ninth bit attached to any 8-bit data byte.
 A no acknowledge bit is always generated by the receiving device (receiver) to inform the transmitter that the byte has not been received.
-The no acknowledge bit is accomplished by leaving the SDA line high during the ninth clock pulse after each 8-bit data byte.
+It is accomplished by leaving the SDA line high during the ninth clock pulse after each 8-bit data byte.